jpayippa/se3316-jpayippa-HeroHub/README.md

 A web application developed for SE 3316A Web Technologies Lab #4, leveraging React for the front-end and Node.js with Express for the back-end, hosted on AWS.

+Hero Hub is an enhanced web application that allows users to create, manage, and share lists of heroes.
+Authenticated users can create and edit their hero lists, add comments and ratings, while admins can manage user accounts and handle copyright-related tasks.

 ## Table of Contents
 - [Project Overview](#project-overview)
 - [Objectives](#objectives)